debops/debops/docs/ansible/roles/debops.cryptsetup/guides.rst

 Be sure that you :ref:`installed <cryptsetup__ref_installation>` the role and setup your Ansible project to use the role (:ref:`cryptsetup__ref_getting_started`).
-There is also the `Getting Started with DebOps`_ guide to learn the basics.
+There is also the :ref:`getting-started <Getting Started guide>` to learn the basics.

 .. _cryptsetup__ref_guide_setup_loop_device: